Avoiding intersections of given size in finite affine spaces AG(n,2): Avoidable sizes with -dimensional subspaces

 \begin{prop} If $s_2(t)>s_2(m)$ then $[n,m]\not \to [k,t]$, and in particular, $\mathcal{L}_m\subseteq \ff_2^n$ does not induce a $[k,t]$-flat.
 Moreover, if $H$ is a $k$-flat in $\ff_2^n$, then the size of $H\cap \mathcal{L}_m$ can admit at most values. \end{prop} \begin{proof} Let $M=s_2(m)$, and let $m=\sum_{i=1}^M 2^{d_i}$, thus $ \supp(m)=\{d_1<d_2<\ldots <d_M\}$.
 Then $\mathcal{L}_m$ naturally decomposes into $M$ flats $H_1, H_2, \ldots, H_M$ of dimension $d_{1}, \ldots, d_{M}$, respectively, where the flat $H_j$ of dimension $d_{j}$ is given by the equations

 Denote $\dim (H\cap H_i)$ by $r_i$.
 The size of $H\cap \mathcal{L}_m$ can be expressed as

 Since the sets $H\cap H_i$ are disjoint subsets of $H$ and of $\mathcal{L}_m$, we conclude the sum above is at most $\min \{2^k, m\}$.
 Moreover, if the sum is smaller than $2^k$, then the binary representation of the sum consists of at most $k$ digits, of which at most $M$ is one, in view of Lemma \ref{bin_sum}.
-This in turn completes the proof. \end{proof}
+Taking into account the possibility $|H\cap \mathcal{L}_m|=2^k$ as well, this completes the proof. \end{proof}

 Theorem \ref{binalak_intro} follows immediately from Proposition \ref{binalak}.

 Not only the binary digit sum can impose conditions on the spectrum: the lexicographic construction shows further values of $m$ for which $[k,t]$-flats are avoidable.
 Suppose that $m$ is a difference of two powers of $2$.
 While $s_2(m)$ might be large, the lexicographic construction of $m$ points shows that $[k,t]$ is avoidable if $t$ cannot be written as a power of $2$ or a difference of two powers of $2$.
 It is easy to deduce a statement similar to Proposition \ref{binalak}, after recalling the definition and the properties of the canonical signed-digit binary representation.